sovrin-foundation/sovrin-rfc/text/sovrin-tokens/README.md

 [motivation]: #motivation

 ### To protect the Sovrin Ledger
-The Sovrin instantiation of Hyperledger Indy, or the Sovrin Ledger, is a public- permissioned distributed ledger.
+The Sovrin instantiation of Hyperledger Indy, or the Sovrin Ledger, is a public-permissioned distributed ledger.
 - It is public, in that anyone should be able to read from the ledger.
 - It is permissioned, in that only a select set of validator nodes may write to the ledger.